GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/02-component-architecture.md

 You've already learned that the Jetpack Compose SDK exposes three types of components:

-* Out-of-box components
+* **Screen components**: out-of-the-box, screen-sized composables.
-* ViewModel-powered components
+* **Bound components**: composables bound to our ViewModels for state handling.
-* Stateless components
+* **Stateless components**: low-level, stateless composables for full customizability.

 Let's go through each type to see what the difference is and how to use them.

-## Out-of-box components
+## Screen components

-Complete out-of-box solutions that connect all the operations you need to give users a Chat experience.
+Complete screen solutions that connect all the operations you need to give users a Chat experience.

 These components are **very easy to use** and they build entire screens for you, with default behavior.
 However, they offer **very limited customization** and are great to explore the default behavior of our features.

-Currently we only have two out-of-box components:
+Currently we only have two screen components:

 * `ChannelsScreen` : Builds a screen that shows a header with user information, a list of channels the current user is a member of and a search input to filter those channels by id.
 * `MessagesScreen`: Builds a full chat experience, with a header that shows information about the channel, a list that supports messages, attachments, reactions, replies, threads and more and a message composer, that lets you write messages and send attachments.